 - Seven skills areas where there are three or fewer respondent organisations with those skills

 - tribology technologies

-- pyrotechnic technologies
+- o pyrotechnic technologies

-- flexible capture technologies
+- o flexible capture technologies

-- \circ other mechanisms
+- o other mechanisms

-- crew habitation, safe haven and EVA suits
+- o crew habitation, safe haven and EVA suits

-- $\circ \quad$ meteoroid and debris shield design and analysis
+- o meteoroid and debris shield design and analysis

 - o advanced structural concepts and materials

 - o other structures.

 - Two skills areas where no organisation indicated current skills:

-- o pyrotechnic technologies
+- pyrotechnic technologies

-- flexible capture technologies.
+- o flexible capture technologies.

 - It is known there are organisations in Australia with capability in pyrotechnic technologies that did not respond to the survey.
 However, these findings indicate some areas of potential current skills deficits for this category.